haddocking/haddocking.github.io/education/molmod_online/simulation.md

 </a>

 The inclusion of velocity in this system caused the particles and the system to gain kinetic energy.
-This information is stored in an binary file format with extension `.edr`, which can be read using the GROMACS utility `energy`.
+This information is stored in a binary file format with extension `.edr`, which can be read using the GROMACS utility `energy`.
 This utility extracts the information from the energy file into tabular files that can then be turned into plots.
 Select the terms of interest by typing their numbers sequentially followed by `Enter`.
 To quit, type `0` and `Enter`.
 Use the `xvg_plot.py` utility to plot the resulting `.xvg` file, passing the `-i` flag to have an interactive session open.